-1.)
-Distribution of Caring and Courage Kits to the well siblings of children diagnosed with cancer.
+Distribution of Courage Kits to the well siblings of children diagnosed with cancer.

 CTF is committed to enhancing total family treatment and wellness in battling childhood cancer through the development and distribution of Cooper Trooper Courage Kits.
-These kits assist parents/guardians in addressing socio-emotional and psychotherapy needs of well siblings of children diagnosed with cancer.
-The kits are provided at the onset of diagnosis in a clinical setting for parents to bring home to their well children or can be requested online HERE and shipped at no charge, anywhere in the U.S. These Courage Kits are a proactive, educational resource for helping the siblings, who are often feeling “left out” during this time.
+These kits assist parents/guardians in addressing socio-emotional needs of well siblings of children diagnosed with cancer.
+The kits can be provided at the onset of diagnosis in a clinical setting for parents to bring home to their well children or can be requested online HERE and shipped at no charge, anywhere in the U.S. These Courage Kits are a proactive, educational resource for helping the siblings, who are often feeling “left out” during this time.
 In fact, research has shown that changes in routines disrupt the daily functioning of siblings of children diagnosed with cancer.
 (Alderfer et al, 2010, Psycho-oncology, 19 (8), p.
 789-805).
 Additionally, “siblings of children with cancer are at risk for emotional and behavioral difficulties, such as anxiety, depression, and post-traumatic stress disorder.”
 (Alderfer et al, 2003, Journal of Pediatric Psychology, 28 (4), p.
 281-286.

-- To develop and distribute the Cooper Trooper Courage Kit for Childhood Cancer to enhance family treatment.
+- To develop and distribute the Cooper Trooper Courage Kit to enhance family treatment.

 - To be a proactive bridge of care from the clinical setting into community-based resources.

 - To improve both short and long-term outcomes a childhood cancer diagnosis can have on siblings.